 Evaluate Campaign Data Points

-Your original campaign goals will lead you to the performance data that’s most relevant.
-For instance, if you were looking to boost direct sales, you can analyze discount codes, sales funnel activity, or affiliate links.
+Your original campaign goals will lead you to the performance data that are most relevant.
+For instance, if you were looking to boost direct sales, you can analyze discount codes, sales funnel activity or affiliate links.
 In order to measure conversions, zero in on the action audiences take after interacting with a piece of content (i.e., did they go on to download your app, sign up for a newsletter, or view a brand video?).
 For increased brand visibility, you’ll want to use social network and search engine data to see how many mentions your brand generated during the campaign.

 One of the most popular goals for an influencer marketing campaign is to increase the number of brand followers.
 This one’s relatively simple to track, by documenting the number of social media followers before and after the campaign.